 Diane Dodds will presumably be anon-inscrite, one of the members not attached to any group, and Jim Allister and Ian Paisley were before her.

-graph shows the performances of the main parties in the seven
+This graph shows the performances of the main parties in the nine

-elections to the European parliament held so far (fuller details
+direct elections to the European Parliament (fuller details in

-below).
-You can find a summary of the results of the seven most
+table below).
+You can find a summary of the results of the most

 |Ulster Independence (various)||1.4%|